 Well, I think you’ll be able to make a story from all of this (long pause), it’s not holidays, though is it? (pause), it’s our lives (pause), yes different countries but it’s as we’ve lived them (pause) in different places (pause) it’s our life (pause), what you have there is our life (pause) it’s our life.

-Georgia’s husband, David enjoyed finger walking along one of their holiday town maps where they both shared memories of the different sights, smells and sounds of the restaurants.
-As his fingers walked along the map memories of fishy smells were clearly remembered and Georgia showed her displeasure through her facial expressions.
+Georgia’s husband, David enjoyed finger walking along one of their holiday town’s maps, where they both shared memories of the different sights, smells and sounds of the restaurants.
+As his fingers walked along the map, memories of fishy smells were clearly remembered, and Georgia showed her displeasure through her facial expressions, which they laughed about.
 Food and drink are very powerful ways to elicit memory and during the research we made hot chocolate together (based on a recipe from the café they frequented on holiday).
 When breaking up the chocolate to be stirred in with the spices, Georgia found her sense of smell.
 Recalling such memories through the senses made them feel “freer” as holidays represented a time to enjoy….